DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/30 Group Data.md

-You can group data by category in the Lookup.
+You can group data by category in Lookup.
 To implement this, we will use the data from the previous steps with the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) component that allows you to sort, filter, select, and group data.

 Use the **DataSource**'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to specify the data field to group by and enable Lookup's [grouped](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#grouped) property to notify the component that the data source is grouped.